gitter-badger/Jiesa/README.md

 **Arguments**

-*Jiesa.off()* unbind an event from the element.
-This is how you get rid of handlers once you no longer want them active.

 * element / object (*DOM Element or Object*) - an HTML DOM element
 * type (*String*) - an event (or multiple events, space separated) to trigger
 * arg (*Objectl*) - optional repeatable extra arguments to pass into each event handler